Sustainable and Resilient (STAR) Business Grant [OLD]

 - If submitted documents and/or expenses are unclear, Grand County Economic Development may request additional documents to verify the use of your grant funds

 What was required to apply for the STAR Business Grant?

 - Consultation with our SBDC

 - Profit and Loss (P&L) statements for 2021, 2020, and 2019

 - State of Utah Articles of Incorporation Number @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>

 Grand County Economic Development sought to fund organizations, programs, and projects that shorten the gap between wages and the cost of living for local residents while addressing the need for an increasingly resilient and diverse economy.
 Grand County Economic Development pursued greater economic diversification in Grand County by supporting the existence and expansion of organizations that provide year-round, stable employment opportunities and are resistant to both economic shocks and seasonality.

-Grand County Economic Development aims to support projects that sustainably raise wages or lower the cost of living for Grand County workers.
-Provided with free capital, businesses should be able to invest in improvements that boost productivity.
-The resulting increased profits can then be invested in workforce opportunities and retention.
+Grand County Economic Development aimed to support projects that sustainably raised wages or lowered the cost of living for Grand County workers.
+Provided with free capital, businesses should have been able to invest in improvements that boosted productivity.
+The resulting increased profits could then be invested in workforce opportunities and retention.